exercism/python/concepts/itertools/about.md

 ### Cycle()

-`cycle(iterable)` produces all values from the iterable in an infinte loop.
+`cycle(iterable)` produces all values from the iterable in an infinite loop.
 A `list`, `tuple`, `string`, `dict` or any other iterable can be used.

 ```python